keybase/client/shared/images/iconfont/README.md

 ```

-- Edit grid size of the icon you've added by clicking the pencil in the top right under selection.
+- Edit grid size of icons you've added by clicking the pencil in the top right under selection.
 <img width="1308" alt="screen shot 2016-05-24 at 5 07 12 pm" src="https://cloud.githubusercontent.com/assets/594035/15523983/583b52d8-21d3-11e6-8cb7-c146cb30bfb0.png">

 - When you get to the font download screen you should see each icon in the correct grid size category (visible in the upper left) like this picture: